MHaringa/insurancerating/docs/articles/pricing-workflow-building-blocks.md

 The allocation step is where pooling and uncertainty are handled.
 Portfolio pooling is stable but ignores group experience.
 Group pooling is responsive but can be volatile.
-Partial pooling blends both using credibility.
+Partial pooling balances portfolio stability, group responsiveness and the credibility of observed excess experience.

 ``` r